 Till date, the company has raised $226.5 million in total funding.
 Last March, it raised Rs 400 crore (around $62 million) in a Series E round led by existing investor Japanese Internet conglomerate SoftBank.
-Other existing investors US-based Tiger Global and Russian billionaire Yuri Milner's Apoletto Managers had also participated in the round.
+Other existing investors US-based Tiger Global and Israeli-Russian billionaire Yuri Milner's Apoletto Managers had also participated in the round.

 Several media reports have stated that the company is currently in discussions to raise up to $150 million in fresh funding led by SoftBank’s Vision Fund.

 The online grocer said it is currently clocking an average of over 40,000 orders a day with an order value of Rs 1,400.
 It claims to have turned operationally profitable in Delhi-NCR on a per-order basis.

 The company was growing rapidly since it began its operations but the growth took a toll on the firm and in 2016, it shut operations in nine cities, laid off employees and tweaked its business model to an inventory led one.

 Grofers competes with BigBasket, a well-funded player in the space.
 Last month, a media report had stated that the e-grocer was looking to raise up to $150 million (Rs 1,070.20 crore) from US-based CDC Group Plc and South Korean private equity firm Mirae Asset.
 The deal is expected to value BigBasket above $1 billion, making it the next potential unicorn.

 For the financial year 2017-18, BigBasket saw the operating revenue for its wholesale business rise and its losses narrow.